Zuehlke/robo-challenge/challenges/sumo.md

 ## Mode

 Two robots fight against each other.
 A game usually takes no longer than two minutes.
+If after two minutes no winner was determined, the game counts as tie.

 ### Group Phase